4

 • Bluetooth capabilities- you can find treadmills with bluetooth connectivity in this price range.
 Bluetooth can be used for data tracking with apps as well as connecting to built-in speakers wirelessly.

-• Heart rate tracking- quality budget treadmills should be compatible with chest strap heart rate monitors, some may include one with purchase.
+• Heart rate tracking- quality budget treadmills should be compatible with chest strap heart rate monitors and some may even include one with purchase.

 • Folding decks- most home treadmills these days come with folding decks.
 This is a nice feature if your workout space is limited to begin with.
 Folding the treadmill when not in use can save you 2-3′ of floor space.